-Install the field-supplied thermostat by following the instructions that come with the thermostat.
+Install the field-supplied 18ga minimum thermostat wiring by following the instructions that come with the thermostat.
 With the thermostat set in the OFF position and the main electrical source disconnected, connect the thermostat wiring from the wiring connections on the thermostat to the terminal board on the ignition module, as shown in Figures 18 or 19.
-Electronic thermostats may require the common wire to be connected.
+Electronic thermostats require the common wire to be connected.
+Do not use power stealing thermostats.
 Apply strain relief to thermostat wires passing through cabinet.
 If air conditioning equipment is installed, use thermostat wiring to connect the Y and C terminals on the furnace control board to the proper wires on the condensing unit (unit outside).